 -package for mining, describing and visualizing

-sequences of states or events, and more generally discrete sequential data.
+sequences of states or events, and more generally discrete sequence data.
 Its primary aim is the analysis of biographical longitudinal data in the social sciences, such as data describing careers or family trajectories.
-Most of its features also apply, however, to non temporal data such as text or DNA sequences for instance.
+However, most of its features also apply to many other kinds of categorical sequence data.
 They include:

 - Handling of longitudinal data and conversion between various sequence formats

 - Plotting sequences (density plot, frequency plot, index plot and more)

 - Individual longitudinal characteristics of sequences (length, time in each state, longitudinal entropy, turbulence, complexity and more)

 - Sequence transversal characteristics by age point (transversal state distribution, transversal entropy, modal state)